 “Our ability to raise more private funding than any inaugural committee before is a tribute to the generosity of the American people and their excitement to “make America great again,” Barrack told the AP in a statement this month.

-Despite the committee’s record fundraising, its planning goals remained modest.
+Even as Trump’s inaugural committee ramped up fundraising, however, its planning goals remained modest.
 On Dec.
 29, spokesman Boris Epshteyn told Breitbart News the planners would avoid pomp and circumstance.

 “This is not a coronation,” he said, noting Trump would have only three inaugural balls — unlike the eight to 14 at the inaugurations of Bill Clinton, Bush and Obama.

-The opening concert, featuring Toby Keith and Three Doors Down, was broadly similar to concerts put on for Obama in 2009 and Bush in 2005 — except for the cost.
+The opening concert featuring Toby Keith and Three Doors Down was broadly similar to concerts put on for Obama in 2009 and Bush in 2005 — except for the cost and size.